 Friends + Disney = My Happy Place (this is what I call Disney math)

 Here are my top 5 Disneyland tips for Walt Disney World regulars.
 And my top 25 photos (oops)!
+If you’re looking for what to wear to Disney, I have ideas for that too.
+OK so everybody neat and pretty?
 Let the memories begin!

 5 Disneyland Tips for Walt Disney World Regulars